 Welcome to Day 19 of Lord Byron’s 24 Cookies of Christmas!
 Today, let’s talk gingerbread!
 Why?
 Well, because in our home, the flavours of the spices that combine to create the wonder that is gingerbread is always welcomed; not just as Christmastime, but anytime!

-I think we start eating gingerbread flavoured baked goods in late September and it really does continue until well into January.
-(That’s probably because I’ve baked so many gingerbread-flavoured items in December, that our fridge is probably still running over with it until mid-January!)
+I think we start eating gingerbread flavoured baked goods in late September.
+And, it really does continue until well into January.
+(That’s because I’ve baked so much, that our fridge is probably still running over with it until mid-January!)

 The history of gingerbread is quite the story, and quite lengthy too.
-I love to learn about where food comes from and why we make food items the way we do, and gingerbread is no exception.
-I read that the origins of gingerbread can be traced back to the year 992 and was created by an Armenian monk.
+I love to learn about where food comes from and why we make food items the way we do.
+Gingerbread is no exception.
+I read that the origins of gingerbread can be traced back to the year 992.
+It was created by an Armenian monk.
 He was responsible for teaching the French how to bake gingerbread.

-In the 13th century, the Germans brought gingerbread to Sweden and soon, Swedish nuns adopted gingerbread because they thought it to be medicinal and would help with issues like indigestion.
+In the 13th century, the Germans brought gingerbread to Sweden.
+Soon, Swedish nuns adopted gingerbread because they thought it to be medicinal and would help with issues like indigestion.
 They were responsible for the decoration of gingerbread; they would paint them to look like church windows.

-Fast forward to the 17th century and gingerbread was being sold in pharmacies and town squares, again for medicinal purposes.
+Fast forward to the 17th century.
+Gingerbread was being sold in pharmacies and town squares, again for medicinal purposes.
 Eventually, gingerbread found its way to North America and was first recorded in a cookbook dated 1796.

 It is said that Americans were responsible for giving the gingerbread its brown colour.
 Previously, gingerbread was white, because it was made with white sugar.
-Molasses proved to be less expensive, which soon became a substitute, therefore, we now associated gingerbread with that dark brown colour.
+Molasses proved to be less expensive.
+And, soon, it became a substitute, therefore, we now associated gingerbread with that dark brown colour.